What is Python GIL?

 Locking and Unlocking Process

-• When a thread calls the acquire() method of the lock to obtain it, the lock enters a “locked” state.
+- When a thread calls the acquire() method of the lock to obtain it, the lock enters the "locked" state.

-• Only one thread can obtain the lock at a time.
-If another thread attempts to obtain this lock while it is locked, that thread will become “blocked,” known as “blocking,” until the thread holding the lock calls release() to release the lock.
+- Only one thread can obtain the lock at a time.
+If another thread attempts to obtain this lock while it is locked, that thread will become "blocked," known as "blocking," until the thread holding the lock calls release() to unlock it.

-• The thread scheduler selects a thread from those in a synchronized blocking state to obtain the lock and moves it into the running (running) state.
+- The thread scheduler selects a thread from those in a synchronized blocking state to acquire the lock and transitions it into the running (running) state.

 Benefits of Locking